 During the deployment of segregated witness certain transaction surveillance companies were believed to have spread misinformation about it, because the update enables Lightning Network, which the companies saw as a threat to their business, since it can enable transacting with bitcoin more privately.

 Transaction surveillance companies rely on heuristics or assumptions when analyzing the blockchain.
 These heuristics are sometimes not true, for example, the common-input-ownership heuristic is broken by CoinJoin.
 Even if that heuristic is true, it still requires actually identifying the cluster, which is not always possible.

-Laws surrounding anti-money-laundering typically require businesses to take reasonable efforts to investigate the source of funds.
-Usually the transaction surveillance company's customers simply want to legally protect themselves, regardless of whether the surveillance actually works.
+Laws surrounding anti-money-laundering typically require businesses to make reasonable efforts to investigate the source of funds.
+Usually, the transaction surveillance company's customers simply want to legally protect themselves, regardless of whether the surveillance actually works.
 There is a lot of money in this space from governments and other authorities, who usually don't understand the underlying technology and are happy to throw money at several startups who claim to be able to accurately track everything.
-Whether the activities of transaction surveillance company actually help against money laundering is an open question.
+Whether the activities of transaction surveillance companies actually help against money laundering is an open question.